Home

 Isaac Agrees With His Wife?

 Now after Isaac had listen to his wife concerns, he would find himself in total agreement with her.
-After all, he knew first hand about how important it was for Jacob to be yoked (united) with a woman who feared the Lord just as much as he did, if not more.
-So he called for his son Jacob.
-And once Jacob had arrived, Isaac blessed his son again, and gave him some very important instructions.
+After all, he did know first hand, how important it was -- for Jacob to be yoked (united) with a woman who'd feared the Lord, just as much as he did, if not more.
+So Isaac called for his son Jacob.
+And once Jacob had came before him, Isaac blessed his son again.
+But this time around, he gave Jacob some very important instructions to follow?

-Now this particular blessing that Isaac had spoken to Jacob - deals with the things that Jacob had already acquired, when it came to the "special blessing" that Isaac had spoken into his life earlier.
-What Isaac did, is basically wished his son Jacob a prosperous and successful journey.
-But he also pointed out to Jacob the importance of him being adherent to the purpose that God had placed on his life as well:
+Now this particular blessing that Isaac had spoken to Jacob, deals with the things that Jacob had already acquired, when it came to the "special blessing" that Isaac had spoken into his life earlier.
+So what Isaac basically did, is he wished his son a prosperous and successful journey.
+But he also pointed out to Jacob, the importance of him being adherent to the purpose, that God had placed on his life as well:

 "Do not marry a Canaanite woman.
 Go at once to Paddan Aram, to the house of your mother's father Bethuel.
-Take a wife for yourself there, from among the daughters of Laban, your mother's brother."
-Isaac would continue to instruct his son.
+Take a wife for yourself there, from among the daughters of Laban, your mother's brother.
 May God Almighty bless you and make you fruitful and increase your numbers until you become a community of peoples.
 May He give you and your descendants the blessing given to Abraham, so that you may take possession of the land where you now live as an alien, the land God gave to Abraham." -- Genesis 28:1-4

 Bible Study Online